abitofhelp/servicelib/README.md

 - **Performance**: Optimized for high-throughput microservices
 - **Reliability**: Built-in error handling and recovery mechanisms
 - **Observability**: Integrated logging, metrics, and tracing

-**Note: The Family-Service repository implements a GraphQL service using servicelib.
-This serves as an excellent illustration of servicelib's capabilities and potential.**

 ## Documentation